carlo98/tello-ai-features/README.md

 ### Warning
 The binarized svm in the repo, "svm_fam.bin", should be replaced with an svm fitted with your images, using the script "svm.py".

+In order to perform collision avoidance a neural network is required, train it with 'train_model.ipynb'.